 How to Heal the Gut and Restore Your Vitality With Nutrition

 Until recently, experts believed the lining of our digestive tract (often referred to collectively as "the gut".) was a wall of densely packed cells.
 Small nutrients could squeeze between those cells and enter your bloodstream, but bacteria and large food molecules were turned away.
 But like everything else involving our gut—from our commensal bacteria to the use the probiotics —new research has shifted or challenged many of science's old notions.
 Current research suggests the lining of our gut is a dynamic structure and many studies support the connection between seemingly unrelated symptoms and our gut health.
 In fact, with almost 70 percent of our immune system housed in our digestive tract you maybe surprised at how many health conditions are directly related to or caused by increased intestinal permeability, or "leaky gut".
 In this lecture, Kathleen will explore the question: Is leaky gut syndrome a real thing?
 If so, can we use nutrition to heal the digestive tract and restore balance to all of our systems.
 She will cover the specific dietary triggers that cause digestive distress and the top foods and herbs for naturally healing the gut and nourishing vitality from the inside out.

-Screening of newly released documentary film followed by Q&A
+Sneak preview of this new documentary film followed by Q&A

 Kathleen, a triathlete who mysteriously became paralyzed with debilitating pain, began looking for answers to her health conditions, and those of her children who were also suffering from a list of chronic diseases and disorders – the most heartbreaking was her eldest son Stephen who was diagnosed with Autism at the age of four.
 At first she began eliminating certain foods, like gluten, dairy and soy, but they only saw limited results – and Stephen was still unable to speak or function like other children.